NS-Sheam/e-commerce-full-stack/e-commerce-server/Readme.md

 ## Upload images in file

-- First send all data in text formate inside 'data'
+- First send all data in text format inside 'data'
 - Then send image as file formate and received it with req.file
 - Have to parse the file with multer before going to the controller
 - Make sure that we have parse text **`req.body.data`** to json format and add in **`req.body`** before data going to validateRequest.